Residency Training Program

 The R1 year is designed for residents to acquire the skills necessary to recognize children with manifestations of acute and chronic illness.

-These skills are developed through a series of inpatient months on the general medicine service, the hematology/oncology service, the Neonatal ICU, the newborn nursery and consult services on electives, as well as outpatient months in continuity clinic and the Emergency Department.
-Unlike in many residency programs, R1s are typically given two elective months to explore potential career interests or further develop clinical knowledge base in a particular specialty.
+These skills are developed through a series of inpatient months on the general medicine acute care service, inpatient subspecialty services, the hematology/oncology service, the Neonatal ICU, the newborn nursery and consult services on electives, as well as outpatient months in continuity clinic and the Emergency Department.

 Year Two